MicrosoftDocs/fabric-docs/docs/data-science/conditional-k-nearest-neighbors-exploring-art.md

 #### Define matching and visualizing methods

-After the initial dataset and category setup, we prepare methods that will query and visualize the conditional kNN's results.
+After the initial dataset and category setup, we prepare methods that will query and visualize the conditional KNN's results.

 `addMatches()` creates a Dataframe with a handful of matches per category.